colinlim70/ace-cp4i/README.md

 # Workflow
 The workflow of the automatic deployment is the following:
   - A push is performed in the git repo
-  - The webhook trigs the pipeline
+  - The webhook trigs the pipeline (not implemented - manual trigger)
   - The pipeline initiates the build
     - The git repo from branch main is cloned
     - The Dockerfile is used to build the ace image.
 The name of the image is composed from the imgcfg file